Instant Pot Spaghetti Squash: A quick tutorial on how to cook spaghetti squash in the Instant Pot in as little as 9 minutes!

 However, you can use spaghetti squash:

-- with spaghetti sauce and have a healthier version of spaghetti
+- with spaghetti sauce (here is an Instant Pot tomato sauce recipe that you may love!) and have a healthier version of spaghetti

 - warm with oil, lemon, salt, fresh herbs (along with other favorite seasonings)